melles1991/usecuewebsite/_posts/en/2020-08-20-multilingual-jekyll-websites.md

 {% raw %}{% assign siteposts = site.posts | where_exp: 'page','page.path contains languageurl' %}
 {% for item in siteposts %}
   ...
+{% endfor %}

+{% if page.language == 'en' %}...{% endif %}
+{% if page.language == 'nl' %}...{% endif %}
-{% endfor %}{% endraw %}
+{% endraw %}
 ```

 Sure... your code base (layout files) will get polluted by if-else statements requesting the correct language, but it is very manageable.

+## Proof of the pudding

 I immediately put my money where my mouth was and refactored this website into a single code base.
 It worked like a charm.
 Additionally, I got rid of the .nl domain name.
 I redirected all URL's to the .com domain in a 'nl' directory.
 I expect my [Dutch pages](/nl/) to benefit from the higher page rank on the .com domain.